Skip to main content

 3. Use mopro-ffi macro

-The mopro-ffi macro exports the default Circom prover interfaces.
+The mopro-ffi macro exports several FFI configurations.
 To enable it, activate the mopro-ffi macro in src/lib.rs.

 src/lib.rs